Beyond Bradley-Terry Models: A General Preference Model for Language Model Alignment: More on Experiments

 \subsection{Implementation Details}

 \textbf{Details on Training Setup.} Our experiments on RewardBench and Cyclic Preference Dataset were implemented using the HuggingFace Transformers library~\citep{wolf-etal-2020-transformers} and the OpenRLHF framework~\citep{hu2024openrlhf}.
-For reward model training on Skywork Reward Data Collection, we employed the following settings (in Table ~\ref{table:implement_details}): \begin{itemize}[leftmargin=*,parsep=1pt, itemsep=1pt, topsep=1pt] \item \textbf{Gemma-2B-it:} Trained with a learning rate of $1 \times 10^{-5}$. \item \textbf{Llama-3.1-8B-Instruct:} Trained with a learning rate of $2 \times 10^{-6}$. \item \textbf{Training Configuration:} Both models were trained for two epochs with a global batch size of 32.
+For reward model training on Skywork Reward Data Collection, we employed the following settings (in Table~\ref{table:implement_details}): \begin{itemize}[leftmargin=*,parsep=1pt, itemsep=1pt, topsep=1pt] \item \textbf{Gemma-2B-it:} Trained with a learning rate of $2 \times 10^{-6}$. \item \textbf{Llama-3.1-8B-Instruct:} Trained with a learning rate of $2 \times 10^{-6}$. \item \textbf{Gemma-2-9B-it:} Trained with a learning rate of $2 \times 10^{-6}$. \item \textbf{Training Configuration:} Both models were trained for two epochs with a global batch size of 32.
 We used a cosine learning rate scheduler with a warm-up ratio of 0.03.
-Input sequences were truncated to a maximum length of 2048 tokens. \item \textbf{Hyperparameters:} For the Bradley-Terry (BT) model, the temperature parameter $\beta$ was set to 1, following standard practice~\citep{rafailov2024direct}.
-For our General Preference (GP) model, we set $\beta = 0.1$, determined via hyperparameter tuning on a validation set. \item \textbf{Hardware:} All experiments were conducted on machines equipped with NVIDIA A800 80GB GPUs, utilizing 8 GPUs per experiment. \end{itemize}
+Input sequences were truncated to a maximum length of 2048 tokens. \item \textbf{Hyperparameters:} For our general preference embedding model (GPM), we set $\beta = 0.1$, determined via hyperparameter tuning on a validation set. \item \textbf{Hardware:} All experiments were conducted on machines equipped with NVIDIA A800 80GB GPUs, utilizing 8 GPUs per experiment. \end{itemize}

-For cyclic preference experiments, the training settings are as follows, except for the parameters specified below; all other experimental parameters remain consistent with experiments on RewardBench (in Table ~\ref{table:implement_details_cyclic}): \begin{itemize}[leftmargin=*,parsep=1pt, itemsep=1pt, topsep=1pt] \item \textbf{Gemma-2B-it:} Trained with a learning rate of $1 \times 10^{-6}$. \item \textbf{Training Configuration:} Models were trained for 50 epochs with a global batch size of 1. \item \textbf{Hardware:} Experiments were conducted on machines equipped with NVIDIA A800 80GB GPUs, utilizing a single GPU per experiment. \end{itemize}
+For cyclic preference experiments, the training settings are as follows, except for the parameters specified below; all other experimental parameters remain consistent with experiments on RewardBench (in Table~\ref{table:implement_details_cyclic}): \begin{itemize}[leftmargin=*,parsep=1pt, itemsep=1pt, topsep=1pt] \item \textbf{Gemma-2B-it:} Trained with a learning rate of $1 \times 10^{-6}$. \item \textbf{Training Configuration:} Models were trained for 50 epochs with a global batch size of 1. \item \textbf{Hardware:} Experiments were conducted on machines equipped with NVIDIA A800 80GB GPUs, utilizing a single GPU per experiment. \end{itemize}

 \textbf{Details on Evaluation Dataset RewardBench.} RewardBench is divided into four core sections: \begin{itemize}[leftmargin=*,parsep=1pt, itemsep=1pt, topsep=1pt] \item \textbf{Chat:} Evaluates the ability to differentiate between thorough and correct responses in open-ended conversations, using data from AlpacaEval~\citep{alpaca_eval} and MT Bench~\citep{zheng2023judging}. \item \textbf{Chat-Hard:} Tests the handling of trick questions and subtle instruction differences, using adversarial examples from MT Bench and LLMBar~\citep{zeng2024llmbar}. \item \textbf{Safety:} Assesses the capacity to refuse harmful content appropriately, using data from XSTest~\citep{röttger2024xstesttestsuiteidentifying}, Do-Not-Answer~\citep{wang-etal-2024-answer}, and a custom AI2 dataset. \item \textbf{Reasoning:} Measures code generation and reasoning abilities, with prompts from HumanEvalPack~\citep{muennighoff2023octopack} and PRM800k~\citep{lightman2023lets}. \end{itemize}